New Los Angeles prosecutor ends cash bail for many offenses

 Gascón, in remarks after taking his oath of office, took aim at his predecessors in recent decades — calling Los Angeles “a poster child for the failed tough-on-crime approach.”

-“The status quo hasn’t made us safer,” he said during a livestreamed ceremony.
+“The status quo hasn’t made us safer,” he said during a live-streamed ceremony.

 A former San Francisco district attorney and assistant Los Angeles police chief, Gascón has already drawn the ire of prosecutors in his own office, as well as members of the Los Angeles Police Department.